duncancalvert/SkySearch/README.md

 ## What is it?

 **SkySearch** is an open source Python package that allows simple, flexible, and robust DJI drone swarm capabilities tailored for search and rescue.
 Specifically, it provides a command center UI layer, flight controls, AI modeling extensibility, and speech-to-text for drone commands.
 SkySearch allows emergency personnel to search based on a single photo of a lost person as well as a textual description.
-This project was
+This project was initialized as part of the University of Chicago's M.S. in Applied Data Science Capstone 2024.

 ## Table of Contents